Skip to content

 Check your knowledge.
 Can you:

-• revisit Linnaean classification, including the hierarchy of groups from Domain to species?
+• Revisit Linnaean classification, including the hierarchy of groups from Domain to species?

-• describe how plants are generally classified starting with non-vascular plants through angiosperms?
+• Describe how plants are generally classified starting with non-vascular plants through angiosperms?

-• if provided a plant, classify it using these terms: non-vascular or vascular, spore-bearing or seed-bearing, a gymnosperm or an angiosperm, a monocot or a dicot?
+• If provided a plant, classify it using these terms: non-vascular or vascular, spore-bearing or seed-bearing, a gymnosperm or an angiosperm, a monocot or a dicot?

 Go back to the Plants Guide Overview